timotheefouqueray/fosterforest/english/telecharger-recherche-eng.md

 # Research / Download the research version

 Find on this page the research version of _Foster Forest_, as used in 2019 by Timothée Fouqueray for its doctoral studies.
 It combines two elements: a software and game leaflets.
-It differs from the 'Prospective' version in several points.

 [Download the 'Research' version](https://timotheefouqueray.github.io/fosterforest/recherche/FosterForest_Research.zip). _Foster Forest_ runs with CORMAS, a free software freely accessible on [this webpage](http://cormas.cirad.fr).